 Employers are subject to a host of federal and state laws regarding safety requirements, labor practices, anti-discrimination statutes, and other standards that require companies to have robust compliance systems.
 Companies must regularly monitor legal and regulatory developments that impact their organization and industry in order to consistently maintain compliance with these laws and regulations.
 Employers - particularly larger companies - must regularly collect and analyze vast amounts of data for either recordkeeping or purposes of reporting to a government agency.

 Automated tools can make these processes more efficient, reduce human error, and improve compliance for companies in every industry.
 As one law review article from 2010 stated: "Given the scale and complexity of contemporary business institutions and the massive amount of information involved in corporate operations, the types of risk controls that regulation demands simply cannot function without the data collection, analyzing, and monitoring capacities of integrated computer technology."
 The automated tools that exist today will only help make risk monitoring and compliance more efficient and effective for employers.

-HR Policy Association Principles
+AI Standards - HR Policy Association Principles

 In 2020, HR Policy Association recommended to our members a set of principles on the use of employee data and AI as a framework and starting point for companies to leverage in their own work environments.
-Companies understand the need to be open and responsive to their employees and customers regarding AI and any automated tools which a business may use.
-Given heightened public anxiety over the use and growth of AI, businesses recognize the opportunity they have to lead and ensure that AI can be a force for good in the economy and which can help create a better future for employers and workers.

-We encourage OSTP to consider these principles as they develop any final policy recommendations:
+We encourage policy makers to consider these principles, and the proactive steps companies are taking regarding AI when developing any policy recommendations: